 The environment around us can have a huge effect on how we feel on a daily basis.
-If you are surrounded by mess and stress it is going to take its toll on your mental health eventually.
 Making some much needed changes around your home can have a hugely positive impact on your wellbeing.
 Even if you’re on a budget, you can make an impact on your living situation quickly and simply.
 Changing your home for your mental health isn’t all about redecorating and rearranging your abode.
 It is about assessing the elements that make you feel anxious and understanding what brings you peace.
 Every person will be completely different with their approach to these changes, so you need to find your own rhythm and do what feels right for you.
 To put it simply, you need to assess what makes you feel happy at home and what brings about a bucket load of stress.
 Minimising the stressful elements at home will ultimately bring you peace and calm throughout your life, so now is your chance to make a change for the better.

 1. Is Your Relationship Healthy?